Search

 CREATING AMERICA: US HISTORY FOR ELL STUDENTS

-This course is designed for international students with little or no background in the History of the United States.
+This course is designed for international students who are taking, or who have recently completed, ELL Advanced.
 Exploring essential questions, students will examine a range of factors that shaped America’s economy, politics, and culture.
 In addition to providing a rich introduction to America’s past, this course focuses on developing skills of reading comprehension, academic writing, and classroom participation that will support students as they pursue further study in mainstream English-speaking settings.

-This course is an option only for international students and fulfills the graduation requirement for US History.
+This course fulfills the graduation requirement for U.S. History.

-How did Americans understand, shape, and participate in their society in the 20th century?
-Students in this course will examine 20th-century U.S. history through the lens of art and media, discovering how these reveal vital information about American culture across different decades.
-Careful consideration will be given to the power of the arts and the media to both influence and reflect upon social movements, politics, and the shaping of various American identities.
+How did people understand, shape, and participate in their society in the 20th century?
+Students in this course will examine 20th-century history through the lens of art and media, discovering how these reveal vital information about culture across different decades.
+Careful consideration will be given to the power of the arts and the media to both influence and reflect upon social movements, politics, and the shaping of various identities.